Seth Rogen: All New Movies and TV Shows Coming Out in 2026 and 2027

 Rogen’s distinctive voice also became a fan favorite when he lent it to the endearing character of Pumbaa in Disney’s live-action adaptation of ‘The Lion King.’
 Alongside his acting talents, Rogen has earned critical acclaim for his work as a writer, producer, and director, particularly for movies like ‘This Is the End’ and ‘Sausage Party.’
 His contributions to comedy have not gone unnoticed, with several award nominations and wins, including Golden Globe nominations for ‘The Disaster Artist.’
 Seth Rogen continues to be a beloved figure in the entertainment world, consistently delivering laughter and entertainment to audiences worldwide.
 Seth Rogen most recently lent his voice to Bepop in ‘Teenage Mutant Ninja Turtles: Mutant Mayhem,’ and now, let’s take a look at his upcoming projects.

-Apple TV+’s ‘The Studio’ Season 2 starts filming in Los Angeles in December.
-Peter Huyck and Alex Gregory are back as showrunners with Frida Perez, Seth Rogen, and Evan Goldberg returning as writers.
-The actors who are most likely to return for Season 2 include Seth Rogen as Matt Remick, Bryan Cranston as Griffin Mill, Catherine O’Hara as Patty Leigh, Kathryn Hahn as Maya Mason, Ike Barinholtz as Sal Saperstei, Chase Sui Wonders as Quinn Hackett, David Krumholtz as Mitch Weitz, and Keyla Monterroso Mejia as Petra.
+Filming is underway for Season 2 of Apple TV+’s ‘The Studio.’
+Peter Huyck and Alex Gregory are back as showrunners, with Frida Perez, Seth Rogen, and Evan Goldberg returning as writers.
+The actors who are most likely to return for Season 2 include Seth Rogen as Matt Remick, Bryan Cranston as Griffin Mill, Kathryn Hahn as Maya Mason, Ike Barinholtz as Sal Saperstei, Chase Sui Wonders as Quinn Hackett, David Krumholtz as Mitch Weitz, and Keyla Monterroso Mejia as Petra.
+Catherine O’Hara, who plays Patty Leigh, passed away in January 2026.
+Rogen has stated that her passing will be addressed in Season 2.
 A release date is awaited.

 Netflix has renewed the rom-com drama series ‘Nobody Wants This’ for its third season.
 Rogen was cast in season 2 as Rabbi Neil.
-In season 2, we saw Joanne (Kristen Bell) and rabbi Noah (Adam Brody) navigate the realities of what it means to commit to one another, which for Joanne means grappling with her faith.
-Production will begin around spring 2026.
-More details are awaited.
+In season 2, we saw Joanne (Kristen Bell) and rabbi Noah (Adam Brody) navigate the realities of committing to one another, which for Joanne means grappling with her faith.
+Production is underway.
+Details regarding the release are awaited.

 7. The Wrong Girls (TBA)